 A tree surgeon who had come to the island to help rescue koalas in the aftermath of the blaze, Wild was worried to see how much of the foliage that they depend on for food was burned.
 Then, something else caught his eye: a gaunt baby koala curled up in the blackened leaves, her coat visibly scorched.

 "She was the first injured, orphaned joey I found — the most overwhelming and upsetting sight, I just felt so bad for her," Wild recalls.

 Already listed as vulnerable to extinction, thousands of koalas were killed in last summer's bushfires, whose severity has been linked to climate change.
-For Wild, the plight of one marsupial baby has become emblematic of her species as a whole.
+For Wild, the plight of one marsupial baby has become emblematic of her entire species.

 Wild first fell in love with koalas as a volunteer at the Australia Zoo Wildlife Hospital in Beerwah, Queensland.
 They were brought in suffering from chlamydia, hit by cars or attacked by dogs.

 "It all stems from the loss of habitat," Wild says.

 Koalas would have little need to leave the treetops if their habitat were left intact.
 But as forests are destroyed by fire, or felled to make way for farming, mining and urban development, they are forced to the ground where they are vulnerable to dogs and traffic.